dustin-savage/elevator/README.md

   - The `DefaultRequestService.getRequestCandidate()` is fun to test since it has simple input/output, but complex internal logic.
 The parameterized test is written so that it can easily be expanded with more use cases.
 - Svc/UI: Use websockets for push notifications so that the UI does not have to poll for request updates and car assignments.
 - UI: Automate e2e tests using playwright.
 - UI: Need dynamic layout for configurable number of cars / floors.
-Currently, the UI assumes a default number of floors (4) and cars (2).
+Currently, the UI assumes a default number of floors (4) and cars (2). (progress)
 - UI: Split the `BuildingComponent` into several smaller components.
 For example, create and compose the following new components:
   - `InternalButtonComponent` (progress)
   - `FloorComponent` (progress)
-  - `ElevatorShaftComponent`
-  - `CarComponent`
+  - `CarComponent` (progress)
   - `FloorButtonPanelComponent`
 - UI: Add car direction indicators when a car arrives at a floor.
 - UI: Add a feature to enable/disable a car.
 When disabled, a car should: